booherbg/concordia-symposium-talk-2025/outline.md

     - Should we talk about complex adaptive systems?

 Actions:
-    - Run this back through gpt5 for feedback, see how we can tighten this up
+    - x Run this back through gpt5 for feedback, see how we can tighten this up
     - Move this to google slides, but keep it simple
     - Review the original thesis, consider tying to a more rigid understanding of education, compassion, etc.
     - Review the teachings of the retreat, evaluate for buddhism
-    - Confirm non-dualism understandings
+    - x Confirm non-dualism understandings